Shritishrivastava/Shritishrivastava/README.md

   -   🌱 I’m currently learning stuff to be a Full-Stack Web Developer!
   -   😄 Pronouns: [She/Her]
   -   📫 How to reach me *shritishrivastava7@gmail.com*
-  -   🙈 When I'm not building websites, you can find me ranting about life's little frustrations and contemplating the meaning of it all.
+  -   🙈 You can find me ranting about life's little frustrations and contemplating the meaning of it all.
   -   ⚡ Fun fact:sometimes, I pretend to get a call to avoid socializing.

   <hr>